hoatle/docker-angular-cli/README.md

 LICENSE
 -------

-MIT.
+MIT license.
 See the LICENSE file.